oQberto/lease_by/README.md

 - **Testing:**
     - JUnit 5: a framework for writing and running tests.
+    - Testcontainers: lightweight, throwaway instances of common databases or external services for testing.

 - **External Services:**
     - Google Geocoding API: for geocoding apartment addresses.